Singapore Management University: Yong Pung How School of Law

 Originally named School of Law, the Yong Pung How School of Law (SOL) is SMU's smallest school with an annual intake of around 180 students.
+Before the establishment of the Yong Pung How School of Law, SMU offered an initial law programme that formed the basis for the later school.
+The programme was led by Andrew Phang, who served in the founding academic leadership of SMU’s early legal education initiatives.
+The School of Law was subsequently established as a full school within SMU as part of the university’s expansion of its legal education offerings.
 The establishment of the SOL was announced in August 2007.
-Previously, the SOL existed as the Department of Law under SMU's Lee Kong Chian School of Business, where it was chaired by Andrew Phang.
-Its current Dean is Lee Pey Woan, who succeeded Goh Yihan in 2022.
+In 2022, Professor Lee Pey Woan was appointed Dean of the School of Law, succeeding Professor Goh Yihan.

-On 11 April 2021, SMU renamed the school to include former Chief Justice Yong Pung How's name as a recognition for his founding contributions to the university.
+On 11 April 2021, SMU renamed the school to include former chief justice Yong Pung How's name as a recognition for his founding contributions to the university.

 The SOL offers the Bachelor of Laws (LLB) undergraduate programme, as well as a postgraduate Juris Doctor (JD) programme.
 The school also offers a Master of Laws (LLM) programme, with the option of a dual LLM with Queen Mary University of London.